- Saturday: 6PM

 - Sunday: 9 & 10:45AM

-To become a Stephen Minister, please click here to fill out the Interest Form.
+To become a Stephen Minister or to find out more, please click here

 Stephen Ministry is a one-to-one lay caring ministry.
 Twin Lakes Church equips and empowers lay caregivers—called Stephen Ministers—to provide high-quality, confidential, Christ-centered care to people who are hurting.
 Two groups of people are involved in this ministry: Stephen Ministers, who are also called Caregivers, and Care Receivers.